 4. Locate the custom field you wish to map on the Object, Lifecycle State, or Picklist.

-5. From Standard Value Label drop down, select the corresponding Standard Value Label to map to the Custom Value Label.
+5. From the Standard Value Label drop-down, select the corresponding Standard Value Label to map to the Custom Value Label.
 Vault automatically fills the Standard Value Name field.
 Select the Do Not Map option if CTMS Transfer should ignore records using this custom value.

 6. Repeat these steps as needed.